AD-ASTRA-AI-Enabled-Cloud-Compliance/AD-ASTRA/docs/development/documentation/frontend-docs/remediation_pipeline/README.md

 ❓ 6: Frequently Asked Questions (FAQs) --  Remediation Pipeline
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-Section provides concise, clearly categorized answers to common questions from engineers, analysts, security leads, and DevOps professionals.
+This section provides, clearly categorized answers to common questions from engineers, analysts, security leads, and DevOps professionals.
 It ensures fast resolution of doubts and accelerates onboarding and effective pipeline use.

 💡 6.1 General FAQs 💡💡💡💡💡💡💡💡💡💡💡